OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 2. Check the legitimacy of parties;
 3. Accept parties' input data.
 4. Check whether the transaction demand meets;

    4.1 If it meets, go to step 5.

    4.2 If not, wait until the conditions are met or run out of time.
-5. the execution executes it and return result in EVM;
+5. The execution executes it and return result in EVM;
 6. Save the result in the ledger.